Certificate of Graduate Study in Applied Research and Evaluation Methods

 The Certificate of Graduate Study in Applied Research and Evaluation Methods is designed for students and practitioners who want to learn to use data more effectively on the job and in the community.
 The certificate emphasizes data acquisition, data analysis and presentation, choosing and applying statistical techniques to real world problems, and practical application of analytical tools.

-The certificate is a stand-alone credential or the 12 credits may be transferred into the Master's in Policy, Planning, and Management upon admission.
-Students generally take one course per semester.
+The certificate is a stand-alone credential, or the 12 credits may be transferred into the Master's in Policy, Planning, and Management.

-Select an additional three courses (9 credits) from the following list:
+Select an additional two courses (6 credits) from the following list:

 - PPM 531 Measuring Performance in the Public and Nonprofit Sectors

 - MPH 535 Introduction to Epidemiologic Research

 - MPH 676 Data Management and Analytics

 - MPH 678 Information Visualization (prerequisite: MPH 676)